 This battery was manned into late 1943, until the threat of air raids had sufficiently passed.

-In 2006, a cell phone tower was built at this location, likely overtop one of the former 3.7" gun emplacements.
+During 2006, a mobile phone tower was built at this location, likely overtop one of the former 3.7" gun emplacements.

 |Discussion Forum||Daily Updates||Reviews||Museums||Interviews & Oral Histories|